Mugen-Builders/cartesi-co-processor-tutorial/building.md

 cartesi-coprocessor check-status --network <devnet, mainnet or testnet>
 ```

-Checks with the coprocessor task issuer for the status of the machine download process
+Checks with the Coprocessor task issuer for the status of the machine download process.
 :::note
 This should be run in the directory for your Cartesi program.
 Not the base directory or the solidity contract directory.